sparkswap/broker/README.md

 # Start our docker stack
 docker-compose up -d

-# Install depedencies for the kcli
+# Install depedencies for the SparkSwap CLI
 (cd ./broker-cli/ && npm i)

-# We are now ready to use kcli w/ our daemon
+# We are now ready to use `sparkswap` w/ our daemon
-./broker-cli/bin/kcli wallet balance
+./broker-cli/bin/sparkswap wallet balance
 ```

 If you will be developing against sparkswapd (or any sparkswap repository), it is required to run the code through [Standard](https://standardjs.com/).
 StandardJS plugins can be downloaded for your favorite editor.
 The sparkswapd/KCLI codebase follows StandardJS formatting.

 #### Using the CLI

-You can run `./broker-cli/bin/kcli -h` to view all available commands.
+You can run `./broker-cli/bin/sparkswap -h` to view all available commands.

-To set your user configuration, copy `./broker-cli/sample-.kcli.js` to `~/.kcli.js` and edit the file.
+To set your user configuration, copy `./broker-cli/sample-.sparkswap.js` to `~/.sparkswap.js` and edit the file.
-You can view default configuration for kcli in `./broker-cli/.kcli.default.js`.
+You can view default configuration for `sparkswap` in `./broker-cli/.sparkswap.default.js`.

 Current configuration is limited to:
 - Default Daemon RPC address

-Additionally, you can access a specific version of sparkswapd by setting the --rpc-address on any kcli command.
+Additionally, you can access a specific version of sparkswapd by setting the `--rpc-address` on any `sparkswap` command.

 #### Running tests